Summary of Product Characteristics Updated 15-Sep-2023 | Eli Lilly and Company Limited

 Clinical efficacy and safety

-Three clinical studies were conducted in 1054 patients in an at-home setting to define the period of responsiveness to CIALIS on demand.
+For CIALIS on demand, three clinical studies were conducted in 1054 patients in an at-home setting to define the period of responsiveness.
 Tadalafil demonstrated statistically significant improvement in erectile function and the ability to have successful sexual intercourse up to 36 hours following dosing, as well as patients' ability to attain and maintain erections for successful intercourse compared to placebo as early as 16 minutes following dosing.

 Benign prostatic hyperplasia